yhshim/starter-hugo-academic/content/home/publications.md

 	<b> Abstract </b>
       </span>
     </div>
-    <div class="expand-content" style="display: none; font-size:90%">This paper measures innovation on tools used by different occupations and studies
-its impact on the increasing skill premium.
-First, we match the description of tools from Wikipedia with patent text data using textual analysis to measure the innovation on tools.
-Then, we study its relation with the labor market variables at the occupation level.
-We find 1) innovation on tools grew more in skill-intensive occupations, 2) it is positively associated with wage and employment growth across occupations, 3) it is positively correlated with the skill premium and skill intensity growth within each occupation.
-Motivated by this reduced-form evidence, we build a model where tool innovation increases the demand of occupations, potentially more for skilled workers.
-Parameters are estimated through the Generalized Method of Moments.
-We find that tool innovation accounts for 61% of the total demand factor that contributed to the skill premium increase in 1980-2015. </div>
+    <div class="expand-content" style="display: none; font-size:90%">This paper develops a measure of Capital-Embodied Innovation (CEI).
+The measure counts the number of patents applied to different capital goods by matching patent descriptions from the USPTO to capital goods descriptions from Wikipedia.
+Using occupation-level variations on the sets of capital goods from O*NET, we document that the CEI measure is smaller for routine occupations.
+Furthermore, we highlight the heterogeneous effects of CEI across the capital good-occupation relationship.
+When the capital good performs the same function as the occupational task (task-substituting capital), the CEI on the capital good reduces the relative demand for labor.
+In case the capital good performs a different function than the occupation tasks (task-complementing capital), the CEI raises relative demand for labor.
+Abstract occupations have disproportionately more CEI on task-complementing capital than non-abstract occupations.
+A model-based counterfactual implies that the employment growth between the 1980s and the 2010s would be 33% less biased towards abstract task occupations without the CEI.
+The degree of job polarization and occupational wage inequality would have been lower without the CEI. </div>
   </div>

 <br>